Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Writer.md

 writing.
 I have developed complete outlines for each major topical area that I am interested in writing about, which guide the overall structure of what I write.

 Daily activity, on the other hand, is completely freestyle and spontaneous.
 When I wake up each day, I have no idea what I will end up writing about.
-I do have an expectation that there will be something created and that I will enjoy the process of self-expression.
+I do expect to create something great and that I will enjoy the process of self-expression.

 Once I am happy with the article, then it is posted into the venue where it belongs.
 This publishing activity takes less than a minute and happens many times throughout the day.
 This whole process is optimized around writing so that publishing is fully automated.
-As soon as content is written it appears online.
+As soon as the content is written it appears online.